-The Academy of the Arts will offer two art camps this summer, including one (June 27–July 1) for students who have completed first through fifth grade and another (June 20–24) for middle school students who have finished grades six through eighth.
+The Academy of the Arts will offer three art camps this summer, (June 24-28 or July 22-26) for students who have completed first through fifth grade and another (June 3-7) for middle school students who have finished grades six through eighth.
 Summer Art Camp is one week full of inspiration and creative expressions in art.
 With the help of our experienced art instructors, the students will see, touch, hear and feel the vocabulary of art by incorporating color, line, shape, texture, space, value, form, balance and rhythm.
 The young art students will use various art media, including paint, clay and crayon.
-The middle school art students will build and stretch their own canvases, then create acrylic paintings.
-We are looking forward to seeing you at Art Camp 2016!
+The middle school art students will work with various art media including ceramics.
+We are looking forward to seeing you at Art Camp 2019!

 Art Studio for Teens